evillgenius75/k8s_appdev_adv/0_Prereq_tasks/0_1_Building_Environment.md

 aks-nodepool1-42628860-1   Ready     agent     3h        v1.11.6
 aks-nodepool1-42628860-2   Ready     agent     3h        v1.11.6
 ```
-That will do it, now you are "Ready"--pun intended, for the sultry sounds of Eddie V's voice.
+That will do it, now you are "Ready", pun intended, for the sultry sounds of Eddie V's voice.